abinashpun/abinashpun.github.io/_portfolio/portfolio-2-DNN.md

 </p>
 </p>

-From the result, we can clearly see that the ML method clearly outperforms to find the position (both mean and width of difference).
+From the result, we can see that the ML method clearly outperforms to find the position (both mean and width of difference).

 # Outlook